volt1c/Agil-Dev/README.md

 ## Hey 👋

 I'm a software developer with a passion for programming.
 I managed to gain experience by creating commercial and open-source projects.
-I used to program in C# but in the end, I found more interest in javascript/typescript because of the vast possibilities of these technologies.
+I feel proficient in communicating with the team and am conscientious when performing my duties.

 ## 💚 My favorite technologies